 See 5.1.8 for the reconciliation of this threat.

-An attacker may use information (retrieved by sniffing the communication or by guessing) about a running Session established between two applications to inject manipulated Messages (with valid session information) that allow him or her to take over the Session from the authorized user.
+An attacker could use information (retrieved by sniffing the communication or by guessing) about a running Session established between two applications to inject manipulated Messages (with valid session information) that allow him or her to take over the Session from the authorized user.

 Session hijacking impacts all of the security objectives.